-- As members of the Lamniforme order, their body temperature remains higher than the water around them.
-This separates them from the great majority of other sharks.
+- As members of the Lamniforme order, its body temperature remains higher than the water around it.
+This separates the creature from the great majority of other sharks.
 Finally, the three species in this genus include the Pelagic Thresher, the Bigeye Thresher, and the Common Thresher.

 Thresher Shark Physical Description

 While the three known distinct species of Thresher Shark vary slightly in appearance, the general appearance remains the same.